-5.2.46.1 Adding Existing Resource Interaction to SvcV-6 table
+6.2.48.2 Adding Existing Resource Interaction to SvcV-6 table

-To add an existing Resource Interaction:
+To add an existing Resource Interaction

-1. Click the Add Existing Resource Interaction button and select Resource Interactions and Resource Interfaces.
+1. Click the Add Existing and select Resource Interactions.

-- 2. Once the Resource Interface has been selected, all Resource Interactions flowing via it will be added to the table. - NOTE - Resource Interaction identifier.
-Resource Interaction Item Name, Producing and Consuming Functions, and wide range of measurement cells are allowed to edit in the table.
-All other cells are read only.
-[AM] - You may use an SV-1 product to create or modify a Resource Interaction. - You can remove the Rows (Resource Interactions) from the model or table, order, or export them to a CSV or HTML format. - Right-click on a cell to see more menus.
+- 2. Click OK, when you are done.
+The rows with selected resource interactions are added to the table. - NOTE Resource Interaction identifier, Resource Interaction Item Name, Producing and Consuming Functions, and wide range of measurement cells are allowed to edit in the table.
+Sending Service, Receiving Serice, and Implements cells are read only. - You may use an SV-1 product to create or modify a Resource Interaction. - You can remove the Rows (Resource Interactions) from the model or table, order, or export them to a CSV or HTML format. - Right-click on a cell to see more menus.